brittyazel/EnhancedRaidFrames/README.md

-# Enhanced Raid Frame: Indicators
+# Enhanced Raid Frames

-Enhanced Raid Frame: Indicators (formerly Blizzard Raid Frame: Indicators) is a raid frame utility addon for WoW 8.0+ that brings configurable indicators for enhancing the built in raid frames, allowing them to function much closer to add-ons such as Grid or Vuhdo.
+Enhanced Raid Frames is a raid frame utility addon for WoW 8.0+ that brings configurable indicators for enhancing the built in raid frames, allowing them to function much closer to add-ons such as Grid or Vuhdo.

 There are 9 indicators for each raid member, forming a 3x3 grid overlaying each unit frame, that allow for showing the presence of and countdown times of buffs and debuffs in any configuration that suits your needs.